k5342/shuffle-bot/README.md

 Parameters:
 - `N` -- the number of teams to you are going to make.
-- `exclude_users` -- the exclude screen_name of users on team making.
+- `exclude_users` -- an screen_name of users excluded on team making.

 Examples:
 - `!!teams` -- shows usage